-- 21.1 Bid a quotation or tender submitted by a bidder. - 21.2 Contract An agreement between two or more parties with specific terms and conditions including a Services Contract a Commissioning Contract or a Framework Contract. - 21.3 Deliverables the tangible outputs of a contract.
-Examples are a research paper, an evaluation study or hotel accommodation. - 21.4 Deviation a decision made not to follow the procurement policy or procedures due to exceptional circumstances in the best interests of International IDEA. - 21.5 Donor an Institution providing external funding to International IDEA - 21.6 Enterprise Resource Planning (ERP) System an IT System that is used by an organization to manage and integrate its data and work processes.
-In International IDEA the current system is called Unit4 Business World (UBW). - 21.7 Expression of Interest (EOI) inviting suppliers to indicate their interest in taking on a specific assignment or to join a roster of qualified suppliers who may then be requested to compete for a specific assignment or be considered for future assignments. - 21.8 Highest Rated Proposal the bid determined to the best bid after the evaluation and rank highest among the proposals. - 21.9 Sole Sourcing the process of selecting a supplier without considering alternative suppliers. - 21.10Tender a procurement method in which any qualified supplier in the open market can be invited to submit a quote to provide a goods or services required by International IDEA.
-It is also known as a public tender. - 21.11 Procurement the formal process of acquisition of goods and services. - 21.12 Project Manager the Staff Member named as the person responsible for one or more projects that form part of the current programme and budget. - 21.13 Request for Direct Award (RDA) the specific identification of a given service provider in selected circumstances. - 21.14Request for Proposal (RFP) one of the soliciting documents used in an open competition to source a supplier to carry out a service.
-It informs a potential bidder of the requirements (e.g. qualifications, experience) necessary to carry out the assignment and the procedures to follow in submitting a proposal. - 21.15 Requirements a general term to describe the needs of a service or assignment. - 21.16 Restricted Competition the process of selecting a supplier based on comparing several proposals or quotes from a range of identified Suppliers. - 21.17 Services the outputs to be provided by a service provider. - 21.18 Specifications a detailed description of the attributes of an item, typically used when purchasing goods and supplies. - 21.19 Service Provider any contractor, service provider, consultant or vendor who is contracted to provide goods or services to International IDEA. - 21.20 Terms of Reference a detailed description of what is required from an assignment, outlining such matters as the context, scope of work, deliverables and deadlines; used in conjunction with the procurement of services. - 21.21Thresholds the monetary values prescribed by International IDEA to establish which Procurement Method must be used in relation to the different procurement categories.
+- 25.1 Bid a quotation or tender submitted by a bidder. - 25.2 Contract An agreement between two or more parties with specific terms and conditions including a Services Contract, a Commissioning Contract, or a Framework Contract. - 25.3 Deliverables the tangible outputs of a contract.
+Examples are a research paper, an evaluation study orhotel accommodation. - 25.4 Deviation a decision made not to follow the Procurement Policy or Procedures due to exceptionalcircumstances in the best interests of International IDEA. - 25.5 Donor an Institution providing external funding to International IDEA - 25.6 Enterprise Resource Planning (ERP) System an IT System that is used by an organization to manage and integrate its data and work processes.
+In International IDEA the current system is called Unit4 Business World (UBW). - 25.7 Expression of Interest (EOI) inviting suppliers to indicate their interest in taking on a specific assignment or to join a roster of qualified suppliers who may then be requested to compete for a specific assignment or be considered for future assignments. - 25.8 Highest Rated Proposal - the bid determined to the best bid after the evaluation and rank highest among the proposals. - 25.9 Sole Sourcing the process of selecting a supplier without considering alternative suppliers. - 25.10 Tender a procurement method in which any qualified supplier in the open market can be invited to submit a quote to provide goods or services required by International IDEA.
+It is also known as a public tender. - 25.11 Procurement the formal process of acquisition of goods and services. - 25.12 Project Manager the Staff Member named as the person responsible for one or more projects that form part of the current programme and budget. - 25.13 Request for Direct Award (RDA) the specific identification of a given service provider in selected circumstances. - 25.14 Request for Proposal (RFP) one of the soliciting documents used in an open competition to source a supplier to carry out a service.
+It informs a potential bidder of the requirements (e.g., experience) necessary to carry out the assignment and the procedures to follow in submitting a proposal. - 25.15 Requirements a general term to describe the needs of a service or assignment. - 25.16 Restricted Competition the process of selecting a supplier based on comparing several proposals or quotations from a range of identified Suppliers. - 25.17 Services the outputs to be provided by a service provider. - 25.18 Specifications a detailed description of the attributes of an item, typically used when purchasing goods and supplies. - 25.19 Service Provider any contractor, service provider, consultant or vendor who is contracted to provide goods or services to International IDEA. - 25.20 Terms of Reference a detailed description of what is required from an assignment, outlining such matters as the context, scope of work, deliverables, and deadlines; used in conjunction with the procurement of services. - 25.21 Thresholds the monetary values prescribed by International IDEA to establish which Procurement Method must be used in relation to the different procurement categories.